On Convergence and Stability of Two Extended BB-like Step Sizes: Derivation of new step sizes

-The results in Figure \ref{fig:LRVBBGnorm} show that the LEFT and RIGHT methods underperformed the original BB1 and BB2 methods, with the RIGHT method in particular requiring significantly more iterations to meet the termination criterion.
+Figure \ref{fig:LRVBBGnorm} demonstrates that both LEFT and RIGHT methods underperform the original BB1 and BB2 methods.
+The RIGHT method exhibits particularly poor efficiency, requiring more iterations to satisfy the termination criterion than BB2.

-In the next section, we analyze the stability and convergence of the LEFT and RIGHT methods, and explain why these expanded step sizes are not better than the original BB step sizes.
-Based on these analysis, we further modify the two new step sizes.
+In Section \ref{sec:converge}, we conduct stability and convergence analyses of the LEFT and RIGHT methods to elucidate why these extended step sizes yield inferior performance compared to conventional BB step sizes.
+Building on these insights, we develop modified versions of the proposed step sizes to enhance algorithmic efficiency.